 Alberta Wind Energy Corporation (“AWEC”) was formed in 2003 to develop independent wind farm projects.
-The Company is currently focused on developing four sites, taking a staged approach to power generation and shareholder value creation.
-In addition, the Company currently owns and operates two wind power turbines, with a capacity of 3.6 MW.
+The Company is currently focused on developing several sites, taking a staged approach to power generation and shareholder value creation.

-Alberta Wind Energy Corporation is a member of the Canadian Wind Energy Association (CANWEA) and is active in supporting the wind power industry in Canada.
+Alberta Wind Energy Corporation is active in supporting the wind and solar industries across Canada.

 To ensure renewable energy for future generations.

 To create stakeholder value through the development of Canada’s world-class renewable resources.